Keio University

 2021/03/11

 I am Yoneyama, who has just been introduced.
-It is a great honor to have the opportunity to give a lecture on this memorable day, the 186th birthday of Yukichi Fukuzawa.
+It is a great honor to have the opportunity to give a lecture on this commemorative day, the 186th birthday of Yukichi Fukuzawa.
 Today, I would like to talk mainly about Yukichi Fukuzawa and the social education activities of Keio University.

 The Term "Social Education"